Crypto Futures Calculator

 What formulas does the calculator use?

-The calculator uses simple yet effective formulas to ensure accuracy:
+The calculator uses effective formulas to ensure accuracy:

 • Profit/loss: (Exit Price - Entry Price) × Position Size × Direction - Fees